There are ways you and your partner can help each other boost your joint retirement income. You may also enjoy tax benefits.

 - is in a relationship with you (whether of the same or opposite sex), and you live together on a genuine domestic basis as a couple.

-Boost your joint retirement income and receive other benefits while you’re at it.
+Boost your joint retirement income and be eligible for other benefits with contribution splitting.

-Learn more about spouse contributions, including potential tax benefits and how contributions are capped: Spouse contributions.
+Learn more about spouse contributions, including potential tax benefits and contribution cap.

-Learn more about a UniSuper Spouse Account and how they work, including how to set one up and eligibility criteria:
+Learn more about UniSuper Personal Accounts, including how to set one up and the eligibility criteria.

 UniSuper Advice helps UniSuper members with more than just super.
-Each year the UniSuper Advice team helps hundreds of members navigate the financial side of important life events.
+Each year the team helps hundreds of members navigate the financial side of important life events.

 Talk to UniSuper Advice on 1800 UADVICE (1800 823 842) to help you and your spouse decide a contributions strategy for you.